animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 I lent him a book actually that my friend gave me that I’d like back, on Philosophy of Buffy, but otherwise I appreciate Henry.

-Oh and he (one of the world's top AI researchers) also accepted a 3.4-GPA student into his PhD lab on faith and hard work alone, so there’s that, too.
+Oh and, also, he (one of the world's top AI researchers) accepted a 3.4-GPA student into his PhD lab on faith and hard work alone, so there’s that, too.

 ### Chris Kanan (Deus ex memory)